 Education about prostate cancer risk and testing is part of a routine annual exam with a man’s physician.
 A general practitioner or an urologist can perform a full prostate cancer exam.
 This includes a PSA blood test and digital rectal exam, also called a DRE.

-In May of 2012, the United States Preventive Services Task Force announced it does not recommend PSA testing for men because it believes there is not a life-saving benefit to the PSA.
-However, the National Comprehensive Cancer Network and ZERO - The End of Prostate Cancer strongly recommend a man should be fully educated about prostate cancer and the option of early detection.
-A PSA test score is an important part of making a decision of how best to determine a prostate cancer diagnosis and/or treatment pathway.
+Despite controversy about the PSA test, the National Comprehensive Cancer Network® (NCCN®) and ZERO – The End of Prostate Cancer strongly recommend a man should be fully educated about prostate cancer and know his options for early detection.
+A PSA test score is an important part of making a decision of how best to determine a prostate cancer diagnosis and or treatment pathway.

 - 0 to 2.5 ng/mL is considered safe

 - 2.6 to 4 ng/mL is safe in most men but talk with your doctor about other risk factors